juniorsundarCasual/second_brain/notes/technical.frameworks.px4.simulation.md

 # For jMAVSim simulation
 make px4_sitl jmavsim
 ```
-From here, in a separate terminal, if you run [[QGroundControl|technical.frameworks.px4#qgroundcontrol]].
+From here, in a separate terminal, if you run [[QGroundControl|technical.frameworks.px4#qgroundcontrol]], you should be able to control the drone through that.